-We all have moments in life that change us forever.
+We all have those life-changing moments that change us and our lives forever.

 Sometimes we instigate these moments ourselves, while others are thrust upon us.
 Sometimes it may take time to realize just how much one moment has affected our lives and changed its trajectory.

 On occasion we don’t comprehend we are changing our lives – we view it as embarking on an adventure.

 Of course, life-changing moments came in all shapes and sizes.
 Some we pray we never have.
 Some are tragic, sad, and totally out of our control.

 Disclosure – This post contains affiliate links and I will be compensated if you make a purchase after clicking on my links.
 Any compensation I receive does not affect the price you pay.

 To work out when your last life-changing moment was, it helps to be able to define what a life-changing moment means to you.

 To start the ball rolling I thought I would make a list of my own pivotal moments.
 I recommend you write up your own list as well.

 - Meeting my best friend when I was 13 (she is still my best friend 43 years later!)

 - Going to the US for three months when I was 23 (I was engaged when I left, single when I got back)